Book 1

 Post Cache + Post DB

-Fanout Service (and its worker clones for each user) (filters users and content)
+Fanout Service (and its workers) (filters users and content)

 Notification Service